Disclaimer: Affiliate links are used in this blog post. Please see our Affiliate Links policy in our Terms & Conditions page for additional details.

 Chrissy King, a Milwaukee-based certified personal trainer, talks about her experience in Shape magazine.
 When she entered the industry five years ago, black women’s under-representation was the first thing she noticed.
 Mainstream media wasn’t elevating black women as participants, trainers, or on the cover of magazines, and the story hasn’t changed much.
 Last year, Nicole Cardoza, the founder of Yoga Foster and a Forbes 30 under 30 recipient, was asked by Yoga Journal to appear on its cover alongside a feature article.
 Soon after her photo shoot, Yoga Journal released a survey asking their audience, “Which cover do you prefer?”
 The biggest Yoga magazine in the US doubled back and invited their community to vote between her and a white yoga teacher, providing no names and no context.

 Yoga Journal claimed they posted the survey because ‘the data is predictive of newsstand sales.’
 In other words, they didn’t think a cover with a black woman would sell!
+So is the fitness only be for thin, white women?
+In Chrissy King’s blog post of the same name, she shares a vulnerable account of her personal experiences which is highly worth a read.

 People who join gyms and classes want to be a better version of themselves.
 It shouldn’t matter if they are black, white, brown, overweight, skinny, gay, trans, disabled, or missing a limb.
 What matters is they are working to improve themselves.
 Joining a community gives people of diverse backgrounds the support to achieve their goals and a sense of community.
 I leave you with a quote to take to heart as you evaluate ways to amplify ways and celebrate diversity within your fitness brand.
-From Heather White, CEO of Trillfit, a hip-hop dance-cardio class in Boston: “It’s our duty to make wellness more inclusive and accessible because people’s lives literally depend on it.”
+From Heather White, CEO of Trillfit, a hip-hop dance-cardio class in Boston: “It’s our duty to make wellness more inclusive and accessible because people’s lives literally depend on it.